 - Valencia oranges are ready in March into October.

-- Cara Cara oranges ripen in December through May.
+- Cara Cara oranges ripen from December through May.

 - Clementine oranges are ready in October as are Satsuma until December or January.